 4. South Shore Campground, Oregon

-The lake has a boat ramp and a 3.2 mile trail that follows around the shore.
-South Shore Campground is pet-friendly and open seasonally, from March 16 through October 6.
+The lake has a boat ramp and a 3.2-mile trail that follows around the shore.
+South Shore Campground is pet-friendly and open seasonally, from May 22 through September 19.
 More info.

 5. Beartree Campground, Virginia

 Mount Rogers Scenic Byway takes you through beautiful countryside in southwest Virginia and passes a recreation area in Jefferson National Forest.
 This area has a family-friendly campground, playground, sandy beach, and picnic shelters, as well as a fishing pier where anglers can catch smallmouth bass and rainbow trout.